luismanuelamengual/NeoPHP/README.md

 Routes::get("test", function() { echo "This is the actual route"; });
 Routes::after("test", function() { echo "This execute after the test route; });
 ```
-The before routes are specially usefull for session validations or for input transformations.
+The **before routes are specially usefull for session validations or for input transformations**.
 Example:
 ```PHP
 Routes::before("site/*", function() {
     if (!get_session()->isStarted()) {